-In the trading window, the first step is to specify whether you want to buy or sell Vodafone shares. eToro allows you to buy directly or trade and short-sell stocks via CFDs.
+In the trading window, the first step is to specify whether you want to buy or sell Vodafone shares.
+Stock brokers allows you to buy directly or trade and short-sell stocks via CFDs.

 You can then specify how much, in dollars or in number of shares (including fractions!) you wish to buy.
 You will see an indicator that shows you how much of your equity is exposed in a given trade, a particularly useful tool for leveraged orders.
 Note that long orders that do not use leverage are executed directly, while leveraged and short orders are made via CFDs.

 The next step is to decide whether you wish to execute your order at market or at a given limit.
 The choice of the order type is dependent on your trading strategy, and you may even want to use a stop-loss or take-profit special order types.

 Last, specify the leverage (if any) that you want for your trade, review the fees at the bottom if your trade is via CFDs (no commissions on trades otherwise) and click “Open Trade” or “Set Order” outside of market hours!